DR. EMIL NUTRITION

 Why People Take it

-5-HTP supplements help raise serotonin levels.
+People take 5-HTP supplements with the hope of boosting serotonin levels in the brain.
 Since serotonin helps regulate mood and behavior, 5-HTP may positively affect your mood, appetite, and sleep.
-5-HTP supplements may help treat a variety of conditions relating to low serotonin levels, including:
+These supplements may help treat a variety of conditions relating to low serotonin levels, including, but not limited to:

 • Depression